 It is also hard for me move on from one task until it is either fully completed or my thoughts and plans about the task are written on paper.
 I have found that my home and my family suffer when I do not follow my routine and when I try to work without my ‘security blanket’ of lists.
 My Household Management Lists–basically a running list of lists– help to keep me on track and keep my home in order.

 I have several lists that I use in my home currently.
 Some of these are fixed and some are variable- which means that items on the list change periodically.
 The fixed sheets have assignments typed on them.
 I usually laminate them and use a dry erase marker to check off tasks as they are completed.
 The variable lists are not laminated (with the exception of the grocery list) and the assignments are replaced and reprinted as needed.

 My set of lists, The Household Management Notebook, is kept in a large 3-Ring Binder with my blog planner with the exception of the ones that I keep on the command center wall & the kitchen cork board.

-My daily routine is split into three sections…morning, afternoon, and evening.
-I have stopped using specific times for each task because I was feeling down when I would do my dishes at 6:00 instead of 7:00.
+The daily routine in this notebook is split into three sections…morning, afternoon, and evening.
+Sometimes it works better to stop using specific times for each daily task so you don’t feel down when you do your dishes at 6:00 instead of 7:00.
 If specific times help you, then use them!
-I just prefer to keep my time frame set up with only the morning, afternoon, and evening deadlines.
-This way I can adjust as needed without feeling like I have ruined my day.
+I can even create a custom routine printable for you.